Welcome to Tales from the Unencrypted.

 Beware: these stories of medical data breaches are so chilling they may make your blood run cold.

-- In 2012, a laptop belonging to a Texas canceer center went missing from the home of a physician-researcher.
+- In 2012, a laptop belonging to a Texas cancer center went missing from the home of a physician-researcher.
 Its contents?
 Ten years' worth of unencrypted PHI belonging to more than 30,000 patients, including names, social security numbers, and clinical information.

-- August 2017: An addition center in Georgia discovered suspicious emails being sent from an employee's account.
+- August 2017: An addiction center in Georgia discovered suspicious emails being sent from an employee's account.
 The incident was the work of a hacker, who had gained access to the employee account and used it to send spam, while being privy to the personal information of nearly 1,300 patients.

 Established in 1996 to safeguard patients' health information and history, The Health Insurance Portability and Accountability Act - or HIPAA - is serious business.
 And there are countless stories like these that reinforce the need for such scrutiny.